celinew1221/clevr-dataset-gen/image_generation/README.md

 By default images are rendered at `320x240`, but the resolution can be customized using the `--height` and `--width` flags.

 ### GPU Acceleration
-Rendering uses CPU by default, but if you have an NVIDIA GPU with CUDA installed then you can use the GPU to accelerate rendering by adding the flag `--use_gpu 1`.
+Rendering uses CPU by default, but if you have an NVIDIA GPU with CUDA installed then you can use the GPU to accelerate rendering by adding the flag `--use_gpu 0 1`.
+This uses GPU 0 and GPU 1 on your machine.
 Blender also supports acceleration using OpenCL which allows the use of non-NVIDIA GPUs; however this is not currently supported by `render_images.py`.

 ### Rendering Quality
 You can control the quality of rendering with the `--render_num_samples` flag; using fewer samples will run more quickly but will result in grainy images.
 I've found that 64 samples is a good number to use for development; all released CLEVR images were rendered using 512 samples.
 The `--render_min_bounces` and `--render_max_bounces` control the number of bounces for transparent objects; I've found the default of 8 to work well for these options.